dominicstop/react-native-ios-context-menu/README.md

 <br>

-* The `MenuActionConfig.menuAttributes` property accepts an array of string (i.e. an array of `MenuAttributes` items).
+* The `MenuActionConfig.menuAttributes` property accepts an array of strings (i.e. an array of `MenuAttributes` items).

 <br>